ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- H_row

 		- is a one-dimensional array of size H_ne and type Int32 that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
-It need not be set for any of the other three schemes, and in this case can be NULL.
+It need not be set for any of the other three schemes, and in this case can be C_NULL.

 	*
 		- H_col

 		- is a one-dimensional array of size H_ne and type Int32 that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be NULL.
+It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be C_NULL.

 	*
 		- H_ptr

 		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be NULL.
+It need not be set when the other schemes are used, and in this case can be C_NULL.

 	*
 		- H_val